Chronology

 November 1, 1968

-Commissioned to make movie poster for Joanna; it is reproduced in black-and-white newspaper ads but never distributed.
+Commissioned to make movie poster for Joanna; it is reproduced in black-and-white newspaper ads but never distributed as a poster.

-Designs wrapping paper sold at On 1st; Paper Plate sold following year is one of first to use the reflective motif.
+Designs wrapping paper sold at On 1st.
+Paper Plate is also sold at On 1st the following year.

 Richard Kalina begins as studio assistant.